 This is how we helped one of Europe’s big financial institutions to understand why their Identity programme was in trouble and what needed to be done to get it back on track.

-The client, a major European financial services organisation, came to us for help having invested substantial time and money in Identity Security software and consultancy services over a number of years, with little or no tangible return on that investment.
+The client, a major European financial services organisation, came to us asking for a Recovery Assessment having invested substantial time and money in Identity Security software and consultancy services over a number of years, with little or no tangible return on that investment.

 The organisation had outsourced the design and implementation of their Identity Security solution to a well-known IT consulting partner, but the programme was €millions over budget and years behind schedule.
 As with many financial services organisations, improved regulatory compliance was the primary driving force behind the Identity Security programme and the lack of progress, despite many €millions, spent was deemed unacceptable to the Board and a programme review was mandated.